 Philips Hue Dimmer Switch Not Reachable Blinking Red light Reset Procedure

 This is an interesting issue, there are no instructions that I could find on how to do a hard reset for the Hue compatible dimmer switch.
-The reason you may want to do this is if your dimmer stops working with your hub, is not reachable or is not being recognised by the Philips Hue App.
+The reason you may want to do this is if your dimmer stops working with your hub is not reachable or is not being recognized by the Philips Hue App.

 You may have a blinking or solid red light on your Hue Dimmer Switch.
 Or orange its hard to tell sometimes.
 To fix an unresponsive dimmer, you will have to do the hard reset.
 All that is needed is to press all 4 buttons at the same time for a few seconds until you see the green light.
 Let go and the LED light should flash green orange a few times and you are done.

-Waite a few minutes for you hub to recognise the dimmer and you are good to go.
+Waite a few minutes for you hub to recognize the dimmer and you are good to go.